rebeccavarley24/pt-web/sessions/Session 2 - Intro to HTML.md

 ```HTML
 This text will be normal <em>This text will be emphasized.</em> This text also won't be emphasized.
 ```
-and it should look something like this

-This text will be normal <em>This text will be emphasized.</em> This text also won't be emphasized.
+Should look like: This text will be normal <em>This text will be emphasized.</em> This text also won't be emphasized.

 Let's try another tag, paste the two snippets below into the HTML pane below the previous example and see how it looks.